These are the absolute BEST Sweet Mashed Potatoes you'll ever have. They are buttery, creamy, nutty, and have hints of caramel.

 You can store the sweet potato mash in your freezer for up to 6 months.
 When reheating from frozen, thaw the mashed sweet potatoes in the fridge overnight.

-If you find it a little too dry add a little butter or splash of milk to make it into a creamy mash again.
+If you find it a little too dry add a little butter or a splash of milk to make it into a creamy mash again.

 If You Love This Recipe, Try These!